-We lawyers need to to grasp how to run our law business better.
+We lawyers need to shift our thinking to grasp how to run our law business better.

 We need to think of ourselves as “knowledge workers” competing against other knowledge workers (as opposed to lawyers competing against other lawyers).